-More housing doesn’t just mean more buildings.
-It means more homes, more neighbours, and more opportunities for communities to thrive.
+More affordable housing means more homes, more neighbours and more opportunities for everyone to thrive.

 The City believes all Edmontonians should be able to find the housing they need in the neighbourhoods they love.
 To create a city with housing for everyone, we need to welcome homes everywhere.